 Here are other factors that sometimes cause this problem:

 Occasionally, what appears to be an ineffective insulin dose is really due to receiving too large a dose of insulin.
-This is called rebound hyperglycemia (Somogyi Overswing effect) .
+This is called rebound hyperglycemia (somogyi Overswing effect) .
 When it occurs, the dog’s blood sugar level drops drastically and rapidly after receiving too large a dose of insulin.
 But the dog’s body quickly releases its own cortisone and adrenalin that cause its blood sugar to soon rise to abnormally high levels again.
 Careful examination of your pet’s blood glucose curve will detect this phenomenon.
-The treatment is smaller and possibly longer acting insulin doses.
+The treatment is smaller and possibly more frequent insulin doses.

+At one time, more dog owners used human glucometers to test their pets blood sugar levels than the meters designed specifically for dogs and cats.
+That was primarily due to the difference in their cost.
 What should concern you more than the price of the unit is the price of the test strips.
 Over time, the strips represent most of your true cost.
-When you calculate the cost of online supplies, be sure the strips that are offered have a long enough expiration date for you to finish using them.
-Cheap strips are often short-dated.
+Cheap strips are also often short-dated.